oemof/tespy/README.rst

 ========

-The scope and functionalities of TESPy have been documented in a paper published in the Journal of Open Source Software (link to paper) with an OpenAccess license.
+The scope and functionalities of TESPy have been documented in a paper published in the Journal of Open Source Software (https://doi.org/10.21105/joss.02178) with an OpenAccess license.
 As TESPy is a free software, we kindly ask that you add a reference to TESPy if you use the software for your scientific work.
 Please cite the article with the BibTeX citation below.

 Additionally, you have the possibility to cite a specific version of TESPy to make your work reproducible.
 The source code of every version is published on